tmvchan/tmvchan.github.io/_pages/cv.md

 ======
 * **Assistant Teaching Professor**, Department of Psychology, University of Notre Dame, August 2020 - present
   * Appointed to the Neuroscience and Behavior major
-  * Courses (Spring 2022): Introduction to Cognitive Neuroscience, Auditory Cognition, Music in the Brain
+  * Courses (Fall 2023): Cognitive Psychology, Auditory Cognition, The Arts - Aesthetics and Creativity

 Education
 ======